James K. Boyce

-James Kenneth Boyce is a noted researcher who has investigated ecological, developmental and justice-oriented approaches to political economy with his more recent work focusing on ethical issues associated with the environment and climate change.
+James Kenneth Boyce is a British researcher who has investigated ecological, developmental and justice-oriented approaches to political economy with his more recent work focusing on ethical issues associated with the environment and climate change.
 He earned his PhD from the University of Oxford.
 He has been a senior fellow at the Political Economy Research Institute at the University of Massachusetts Amherst and also holds the title there of professor emeritus of Economics.

 He has been the recipient of many awards including the Leontief Prize for Advancing the Frontiers of Economic Thought.